developmentseed/changetags/README.md

 ## Data structure

-The data returned from the `createTagDiff` function is an object whose each entry is an array.
+The data returned by the `createTagDiff` function is an object whose each entry is an array.

 ```
 {